Oslandia/workshop-postgis-qgis-3d/workshop.md

 ### Dataset description

-- Areas Of Interest (aoi) : some polygons we are interested in
+- Areas Of Interest (aoi): some polygons we are interested in
-- Osm road boulder (osm_road_boulder) : OpenStreetMap roads on a part of Boulder
+- Osm road boulder (osm_road_boulder): OpenStreetMap roads on a part of Boulder
-- DTM : Digital Terrain Model from XXXX
+- DTM: Digital Terrain Model from XXXX
-- Ortho : Orthophoto from XXXXX
+- Ortho: Orthophoto from XXXXX
-- Boulder LIDAR ( boulder_lidar ) : LIDAR coverage from the City of Boulder, downsampled
+- Boulder LIDAR ( boulder_lidar ): LIDAR coverage from the City of Boulder, downsampled
-- Building footprints ( building_footprint ) : 2D building footprints from the city of Boulder
+- Building footprints ( building_footprint ): 2D building footprints from the city of Boulder
-- Building Roofs : 3D layer of building roofs from the city of Boulder
+- Building Roofs: 3D layer of building roofs from the city of Boulder
-- Building Walls : 3D layer of building walls from the city of Boulder
+- Building Walls: 3D layer of building walls from the city of Boulder

-Other assets :
+Other assets:
-- spider.obj : Spiiiiiideeeeeers !
+- spider.obj: Spiiiiiideeeeeers !

-### General data informations
+### General data information

 Boulder is located at 1655m above sea level.

-Projection applied :
+Projection applied:
-- NAD83(HARN) / Colorado North (ftUS) : ESPG 2876
+- NAD83(HARN) / Colorado North (ftUS): ESPG 2876

 See the areas of interests layer for the locations we are interested in.

 LIDAR altitude are in feet.
-Conversion to meter :
+Conversion to meter:
 - 1 foot = 0.3048 meter

 ## QGIS 3D

-Duration : 30'
+Duration: 30'

 We will first discover QGIS and its 3D capabilities.

-We will :
+We will:
 - Load building footprints ( 2D )
-- Load a base layer : orthophoto
+- Load a base layer: orthophoto
 - Open a new 3D view for these layers
   - learn the 3D navigation with mouse & keyboard
   - learn available 3D tools